NeshHari/XMonad/README.md

 ## Haskell Cheat Sheet
 Here's a pretty good [cheat sheet](https://hackage.haskell.org/package/CheatSheet-1.10/src/CheatSheet.pdf) to familiarise yourself with Haskell if you come from any other programming language.

+### $ vs .
+Operators
+In Haskell, both the $ operator and the dot (.) operator are used to control the order of function application.
+However, they have different functionality.

+The $ operator is used to apply a function to an argument without the need for parentheses.
+This operator has the lowest precedence of any operator in Haskell and is often used to make code more readable by allowing the argument to be placed at the end of a chain of function calls.
+For example, f(g(x)) can be rewritten as f $ g x.
+On the other hand, the dot operator (.) is used to compose two functions together.
+This creates a new function that applies the right-hand function to the result of the left-hand function.
+An example of this would be f(g(x)) becoming (f . g) x.
+The dot operator has a higher precedence than the $ operator, so it will be evaluated first.

 ## Haskell Language Server (HLS) With Neovim
 To easily manage LSP servers in Neovim, I suggest using the [Mason](https://github.com/williamboman/mason.nvim) plugin.
 A straightforward approach is to install [LSP Zero](https://github.com/VonHeikemen/lsp-zero.nvim).